 Ever wondered why Shanghai goes crab crazy two months out of the year?
 Find out why, and also discover the reasons Tang Dynasty poets immortalized these crabs in verse millennia ago with this hairy crab feast.
 This tour's main focus is showcasing this local delicacy at 2-3 local eateries.
-You'll walk through the streets of Shanghai's Old Town, an area that is currently disappearing lane by lane, and sample several classic hairy crab dishes, including xiefen xiaolongbao (pure crab steamed soup dumplings) to lion’s head meatballs.
+You'll walk through the streets of Shanghai's Old Town, an area that is currently disappearing lane by lane, and sample several classic hairy crab dishes, including xiefen xiaolongbao (pure crab steamed soup dumplings) and crab roe wontons.
 You’ll also learn the multi-step process to cracking open the crab, and discover the Traditional Chinese Medicine reason why you should pair it with plenty of huangjiu (Chinese brandy).

 EXPLORE OLD TOWN

 You’ll see how locals live (and eat) in some of the city’s oldest neighborhoods on the outskirts of Shanghai’s former walled city – before the wrecking ball turns this area into high-rise apartment buildings.

 From telling the difference between the sexes (and which one is in season) to what bits NOT to eat of the crab to what catadromous means, we’ll walk you through the whole process and turn you into a hairy crab expert by the end of the night.

 All profits from this tour will go directly to Shanghai Young Bakers, a charity program that supports the training of underprivileged Chinese youth in high-demand culinary jobs around the city.
 Thanks for your support!

 SAMPLE MULTIPLE HAIRY CRAB DISHES

 From xiaolongbao to noodles, you’ll taste the most delicious ways locals integrate the delicious hairy crab meat and roe in their cuisine when autumn arrives.